Find Trade Colleges

 46 Yearly Graduations

 Universidad del Este is the 3rd most popular school in the nation for students seeking a bachelor's degree in culinary arts.
-Each year, around 7,800 students seeking various degrees attend the university.
+Each year, around 6,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,920 per year, while in-state graduate students, on average, pay $2,652 per year.
-For the 2020-2021 academic year, 46 bachelor's degrees were handed out to culinary arts majors at UNE.
-About 63% of this group were women, and 100% were students from an underrepresented racial-ethnic group.
+During the 2021-2022 academic year, 46 people received their bachelor's degree in culinary arts from UNE.
+About 59% of this group were women, and 100% were students from an underrepresented racial-ethnic group.

 #4